 East Cornwall · PL13

 Extensions are the bread and butter of Cornish homes — adding the kitchen-diner the original layout never had, the bedroom for a growing family, or the light and views the back of the house should always have had.
-In Looe, that work is shaped by the place itself — Looe is a working fishing town and seaside resort split by the Looe River into East and West Looe, with one of Cornwall's largest fishing fleets and a substantial Conservation Area covering both halves, with a building stock that leans toward medieval and Georgian harbour cottages and Victorian guesthouses.
+A PL13 site visit comes before a Looe sketch, every time — Looe is a working fishing town and seaside resort split by the Looe River into East and West Looe, with one of Cornwall's largest fishing fleets and a substantial Conservation Area covering both halves, with a building stock that leans toward Edwardian villas above the town and Victorian guesthouses.

 - Conservation Area